 Learner surfer looking for help?
 This is a safety warning: surf forums are shark infested waters…

-Sadly, animosity towards beginners is part and parcel of surfing.
-It’s not universal, but there’s no denying the spitefulness of some people towards learner surfers or “kooks”.
+Sadly, animosity towards beginners is part of surfing.
+It’s not universal, but there’s no denying the spite some people have for learner surfers or “kooks”.

-The argument I’ve heard most often is that the waves are already too crowded, that kooks are dangerous in the water.
-There is sense in it; the sea is a dangerous place and adding in learners is an additional factor to worry about.
-I’m not denying that line ups are busy either – even in the short time I’ve been surfing I’ve seen the numbers go up.
+The argument I’ve heard most often is that the waves are already too crowded; that kooks are dangerous in the water.
+There is sense in it.
+The sea is a dangerous place and adding learners is more to worry about.
+I’m not denying that lineups are busy either – even in the short time I’ve been surfing I’ve seen the numbers go up.

-But for all of that, the argument is defunct for (at least) three reasons…
+But for all of that, the argument is bull, for (at least) three reasons…

 3. With proper tutelage time in the water is exactly what a learner needs to improve.

 Best way to deal with it?
-Well, when you go looking for tips or asking questions on forums, just remember you’re going to have to dig some diamonds out of the rough.
-Just the same as focussing on your own game when it comes to comparing yourselves to other surfers in the water, the best thing to do with the negativity is just put it out of your head.
+When you ask questions on forums, just remember you’re going to have to dig some diamonds out of the rough.
+Just the same as focussing on your own game, the best thing to do with the negativity is just put it out of your head.

 As a final note, I want to make clear that “kook hating” is reserved to a small portion of the surfing community.
 In fact, whenever a learner surfer experiences negative commentary from fellow watermen, it’s usually in the interest of the learner.
 The vast majority of surfers will offer advice and warnings (even if it comes out sounding a touch exasperated) to learner surfers free of charge.
 There are far more awesome people in the world of surfing than there are “haters”, so take it with a pinch of salt.